bg

 The Non-Negotiable Obligation: No-KYC Does Not Mean No Tax

+In the UK, cryptocurrencies are treated as capital assets, meaning you are liable for Capital Gains Tax (CGT) on any profits you make.
+A taxable 'disposal' event includes selling crypto for fiat currency (like GBP), swapping one cryptocurrency for another, or using cryptocurrency to pay for goods or services.
 You are legally required to keep detailed records of every transaction and report your gains to HMRC, typically through the SA108 'Capital Gains Summary' page of your Self-Assessment tax return.
-Operating on a no-KYC platform simply means the responsibility for meticulous record-keeping is entirely yours.
+Operating on a no-KYC platform means the responsibility for meticulous record-keeping is entirely yours.

 Conclusion: Empowering Privacy with Responsibility

-By understanding the different platform types, implementing uncompromising security measures, and respecting your legal obligations to HMRC, you can harness the benefits of privacy while responsibly managing the associated risks.
+By understanding the different platform types, implementing strict security measures, and respecting your legal obligations to HMRC, you can harness the benefits of privacy while responsibly managing the associated risks.
 True empowerment in this space comes not from avoiding rules, but from mastering them.

-Please be advised, that this article or any information on this site is not an investment advice, you shall act at your own risk and, if necessary, receive a professional advice before making any investment decisions.
+Please be advised that this article is not investment advice.
+You should act at your own risk and, if necessary, seek professional advice before making any investment decisions.

 Frequently asked questions

-• Do I still have to pay tax on my crypto profits if I use a no-KYC exchange in the UK?
+• Do I still have to pay tax on crypto profits if I use a no-KYC exchange in the UK?

 • Is using a VPN enough to guarantee my anonymity on these platforms?